Kekius Maximus (KM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kekius Maximus Historical Price

-According to the latest data gathered on Kekius Maximus live price page, the current price of Kekius Maximus is 0.00110885USD.
-The circulating supply of Kekius Maximus(KM) is 999.43M KM , giving it a market capitalization of $1.11M.
+According to the latest data gathered on Kekius Maximus live price page, the current price of Kekius Maximus is 0USD.
+The circulating supply of Kekius Maximus(KM) is 999.43M KM , giving it a market capitalization of $969.26K.

 The Kekius Maximus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.